 This course focuses on the principles associated with the effective design, implementation, and management of organizational processes and systems.
 With an emphasis on efficiency, course coverage includes: systems design for products and services, inventory management systems, logistics, distribution, and supply chain management.
 In addition, this course introduces students to the art and science of project management as applied to different types of project situations.
-Topics such as project life cycle management, project organizations and leadership, project team building, RFPs, proposals and contracts, techniques for project scope definition, work definition, estimating, scheduling, risk management, control and closeout, the project management methodology, and PM software are covered.
+Topics such as project life cycle management, project organizations and leadership, project team building, requests for proposal (RFPs), proposals and contracts, techniques for project scope definition, work definition, estimating, scheduling, risk management, control and closeout, the project management methodology, and project management (PM) software are covered.

-MOL 590 Organizational Leadership Capstone Project Proposal (3 credits)

-Students will draw upon and synthesize the knowledge, skills, abilities, and other characteristics and behaviors that were presented throughout the MOL program to complete this course.
+MOL 590 Organizational Leadership Capstone Project Proposal (3 credits) [Prerequisite of MOL 525] Students will draw upon and synthesize the knowledge, skills, abilities, and other characteristics and behaviors that were presented throughout the MOL program to complete this course.
 Each student is to select an organization (privately held or publicly traded, for-profit or not-for-profit) in which the student has a special interest and develop a capstone project proposal.
 The organization will be the basis of the Capstone Project.

-MOL 600 Organizational Leadership Capstone Project (3 credits) [Pre-requisites of MOL 525 & MOL 590 required]

-MOL 600 consists of two primary elements.
+MOL 600 Organizational Leadership Capstone Project (3 credits) [Prerequisites of MOL 590] MOL 600 consists of two primary elements.
 1) Students will complete a culminating capstone project that is a practical application of their program learning intended to integrate what the student has learned in prior courses and in the student's employment experience.
 2) Students will produce a program outcome portfolio containing key task artifacts that will demonstrate successful completion of program assessment outcomes.